Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/java.md

     //...
     ```

-2. Crie um novo `StringBuilder`.
-Use um novo `InputStreamReader` como parâmetro ao `BufferedReader` criar uma instância para ler a resposta da API.
+2. Create a new `StringBuilder`.
+Use a new `InputStreamReader` as a parameter when instantiating  `BufferedReader` to read the API response.

     ```java
     //...